k2view-academy/K2View-Academy/articles/TDM/tdm_overview/03_business_entity_overview.md

      - Run Customer #2.
 Then run Order #9 and Network element #98.

    - **Process Customer #3:**
      - Run Customer #3.
-The Customer's execution fails, therefore do not run the related Orders and Network elements.
+The Customer's execution fails, therefore, do not run the related Orders and Network elements.